 Algonquin is also one of the best places in Canada to go canoeing, with over 990 miles of canoe routes that follow lakes, streams, and portage trails.
 Many people do multi-day backcountry portaging trips in Algonquin, as it allows you to see sights simply not accessible by road.

 On your road trip from Toronto to Algonquin Provincial Park, make sure to take Highway 60 into the park.
-It’s a scenic drive, but wildlife sightings are common so drive slowly!
+It’s a scenic drive, but wildlife sightings are common, so drive slowly!

-10. Kawartha Highlands Provincial Park
+12. Kawartha Highlands Provincial Park

 Driving time: 86 miles (139 km) – 1 1/2 hours

-If you don’t want to go as far as Algonquin but want to experience Ontario’s incredible paddling opportunities, check out Kawartha Highlands Provincial Park.
-It’s the largest park in Southern Ontario after Algonquin, with an oasis of paddling routes and cycling trails to explore.
+If you don’t want to go as far as Algonquin but want to experience Ontario’s incredible paddling opportunities, check out Kawartha Highlands Provincial Park which lies adjacent to the Muskokas.

-11. City explorer: Ottawa and Montreal
+13. City explorer: Ottawa and Montreal

 Driving time: (278 miles (449 km) to Ottawa 123 miles (198 km) more to Montreal – 4 -7 hours

-While a city may seem like a weird thing to add to a list of road trips for outdoor lovers, Ottawa fits the bill.
+While a city may seem like a weird thing to add to a list of road trips for outdoor enthusiasts, Ottawa fits the bill.
 Although it’s the capital city of Canada, it’s one of the greenest cities in the country.

 Gatineau Park is a short drive away from downtown Ottawa, a beautiful green space that has more than 165 km of hiking trails to enjoy.
 A great time to visit Ottawa is in May during the Canadian tulip festival.
 Come then, and you’ll be able to admire over one million tulips blooming throughout the city.

-12. Prince Edward County
+14. Prince Edward County

 110 miles (177 km) to Prince Edward County / 162 miles (261) km to Kingston / 3 hours

-Prince Edward County is one of Ontario’s most up-and-coming tourist destinations with unique attractions around every corner, making it the perfect setting for an Ontario road trip.
+Prince Edward County is one of Ontario’s most up-and-coming tourist destinations, with unique attractions around every corner, making it the perfect setting for an Ontario road trip.
 The county is on an island accessible by four bridges or by ferry.

 While many of these attractions are family-friendly, PEC is particularly well-loved by couples celebrating a special milestone and friend groups planning a sophisticated girls’ getaway.